charltonaustin/blog-entries/un_published/leaders-in-an-array-in-clojure-basic-algorithms-part-four.md

 Is was my first attempt at coming up with a solution.
 Naturally I used recursion and simply walked down the array seeing if every element after it was the same.

-The time complexity of this is O(n!) which isn't great.
+The time complexity of this is O(n^2) which isn't great.

 ```clojure
 ;; My code goes here.